Staffmaster00/pythonBangazon01/README.md

      3. print() = console.log()

-     4. objects are called dictionaries in Python
+     4. Objects are called dictionaries in Python

-     5. whitespace matters
+     5. Whitespace matters

      6. if and for use colons instead with indentation after

-     7. functions work simarily but are called defintions? they use def instead of function.
+     7. Functions work simarily but are called defintions? they use def instead of function.

-     8. compliler determines values at runtime
+     8. Compliler determines values at runtime